5 Surprising Benefits of Morning Exercise

 Once you get into the healthy routine of waking up early in the morning to exercise, you may come to appreciate the quiet stillness of the day, and your first perfect cup of coffee.
 It’s supposedly a magical time of day when you can have a moment to yourself.

 While the best time to exercise is still the time when you will work out consistently, there are other benefits to getting your sweat on early in the day, too.

 So, don’t press that snooze button yet — just get up and get going.

 While health is a top priority, and fitting in workout time is mandatory, family likely comes first.
 And it’s nice getting ready for the day without feeling like everything is in total crisis mode.
 If you can train yourself to work out before the sun rises, and before the kids (and the cats) wake up, you can spend more time with them, appreciatively, before you head to the office.
-Plus, after work hours, you can go right home instead of waiting on line for a crowded treadmill somewhere.
+Plus, after work hours, you can go right home instead of waiting in line for a crowded treadmill somewhere.

-That’s right, get it all done before your co-workers even wake up.
+That’s right — get it all done before your coworkers even wake up.
 Ever had an unexpected deadline or a last-minute 4:30 p.m. meeting crop up to sabotage your evening exercise plans?
 Like always.
 Ever skipped a workout because you’re just too tired at the end of the day?
 For many, exercise is more likely to happen if you do it first thing.

 4. Work Out in the A.M. and You May Feel Less Stressed Throughout the Day

 We all have anxious moments thinking about deadlines or maybe feeling overwhelmed during a long commute.
 A morning workout can take some of the edge off to help ease daily stress, and potentially support blood pressure levels, too.
 (Say good-bye, road rage!)
 Studies show that even just 10 minutes of exercise can provide psychological benefits, including lifting your mood.

 5. A Morning Workout May Improve Your Mental Focus